o-fir/HTN-CSP-planner-pub/README.md

                 }
               }
 ```
-where `cell` is a datastructure containing possible actions and methods executable in this cell.
+where `cell` is a data structure containing possible actions and methods executable in this cell.

 Problem in **frameAxioms for layer 2** essentially corresponds to a utility function that transforms tasks into actions (to get the effects for the frame axioms):
 ```java